 - This year, because of the pandemic, all schools in Highland are focusing on certain key priorities as followings: - 1.
 Health and well-being - 2.
 Recovery of learning, teaching and assessment - 3.
 Attainment in session 2020/21 (focusing on identifying new or widened gaps caused by the Covid-19 situation)

-The 2021/22 School Improvement Plan and 2020/21 Standards and Quality Report is available from the school on request and can be accessed through the school website.
+The 2022/23 School Improvement Plan and 2021/22 Standards and Quality Report is available from the school on request and can be accessed through the school website or using the links below.